The Best Things To Do in Osaka’s Amerikamura District

 Amerikamura is home to a miniature Statue of Liberty © Zhang Peng/LightRocket via Getty Images

 This district is known for its shopping and dining venues © Zhang Peng/LightRocket via Getty Images

-Hang out with locals at Triangle Park
+Hang out with the cool kids at Triangle Park

-Drink the best cold brew coffee in Osaka
+Drink the best coffee in Osaka

 Shop for quirky Japanese fashion

 Often compared to Harajuku in Tokyo, Amerikamura is the ultimate Osaka neighbourhood for cute, unique and just plain strange fashions.
 Kinji in the Big Step building is the best spot in the city for affordable vintage shopping and has two separate stores that house its adorable retro Japanese clothing and shoes.
 There is also a great resale section for more traditional styles.
 Those into Lolita fashion will be thrilled with the fantastic range of stores available in Amerikamura, especially the well-known Angelic Pretty.